 If you're not ready to go to the next tutorial yet, disable your service to avoid incurring additional charges.
 When you're ready to move onto the next codelab, you can re-enable it.
 While your app is disabled, it won't get any traffic to incur charges, however another thing you can get billed for is your Datastore usage if it exceeds the free quota, so delete enough to fall under that limit.

-Congratulations... your app is now containrized, concluding this tutorial.
-From here, the next step is to learn about how to do the same thing with Docker in Module 4 codelab (link below) if you haven't already done so.
-There are other App Engine migrations to consider:
+Congratulations, you've containerized your app, which concludes this tutorial!
+From here, the next step is to learn about how to do the same thing with Docker in the Module 4 codelab (link below) or work through another App Engine migration:

 - Module 4: Migrate to Cloud Run with Docker